Terry Hee: Personal life

-Hee served his National Service (NS) from 2019 to 2021.
-He married fellow Singaporean shuttler Jessica Tan in October, 2021.
+Hee married fellow Singaporean shuttler Jessica Tan in October, 2021.
 They had often partnered at mixed doubles tournaments since the start of Hee's professional career.
 Their victory at the 2021 Czech Open, defeating Russians Lev Barinov and Anastasiia Boiarun, was their first tournament as a married duo.
+They were made HSBC Life Singapore's first brand ambassadors in 2023.
+In 2024, Singlife committed to a sponsorship deal with the couple upon their Olympic qualification.